 - Raw, unsalted walnuts: $7.46/lb, Walnut butter: $14.78/lb

 - Dry roasted, unsalted peanuts: $4.06/lb, Peanut butter: $4.42/lb

 - Raw, unsalted cashews: $8/lb, Cashew butter: $17/lb

 These price comparisons are for nut butters with at most two ingredients - nuts and salt.

 It takes about 3-10 minutes, depending on the nut.
 Peanuts and walnuts are softer and blend into a paste quicker.
-Almonds take a bit longer.
+Almonds and pumpkin seeds take a bit longer.

-Pour the nuts in, turn on the food processor.
-It’ll go from whole nuts to chopped nuts to a crumble/ball to nut butter.
+Pour the nuts in, and turn on the food processor.
+Your nuts will go from whole nuts to chopped nuts to a crumble/ball to nut butter.
 When it looks creamy, stop the food processor.

 At this point you can stir in salt, to taste.
-If you want a chunky nut butter, put a handful of nuts in and pulse the machine a few times.
+If you want a chunky nut butter, now is the time to put a handful of nuts in and pulse the machine a few times.

 Some people are die-hard chunky nut butter lovers...some swear that creamy is the way to go.
 Whichever camp you land in, you can make it that way at home.

 As always, feel free to experiment and find what you like and what works for you.